hmoustaphaousmane/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * 9-duplicate_last_line : duplicate the last line of the file iacta

 * 10-no_more_js : deletes all regular files (not directories) with a .js extension that are present in the current directory and all its subfolders

+* 11-directories : count the number of directories and subdirectories in the current working directory